-Affordability Key Findings: Affordability - 2013 "We don't have the income to rent the housing.
-A 1-BR rents for \$600-\$800 per month with a check of \$674."
-FMR for a 1-BR in 2013 was \$755 and average income for SNA respondents was \$908.
-At that income, affordable rent would be \$272 2 Based on 2103 survey results, 60% of PLWHA have a moderate or extreme housing burden.
-"Wages stay the same, but rents [go] way up - how to make ends meet?"
-35% of PLWHA have an extreme housing burden, paying more than 50% of income for rendutilities. للله "The anly housing I can get is in bad areas."
-FMR for an efficiency apartment, the smallest possible unit was \$637 in 2013 The alfordability gap on this unit for a PLWHA with an average income of \$908 is \$365/month.
+Key Findings: Affordability - 2013

-Impact of a Rent Increase.
+- FMR for a 1-BR in 2013 was \$755 and average income for SNA respondents was \$908.
+At that income affordable rent would be \$272 - Based on 2103 survey results, 60% of PLWHA have a moderate or extreme housing burden. - 35% of PLWHA have an extreme housing burden, paying more than 50% of income for rendutilities. - FMR for an efficiency apartment, the smallest possible unit was \$637 in 2013.
+The affordability gap on this unit for a PLWHA with an average income of \$908 is \$365/month.

-The next housing stability risk factor addresses the degree to which a household could sustain a fluctuation in housing payment or a real increase.
-The SNA surveys asked respondents to indicate the perceived amount of increase in their monthly real or mortgage payment.
-S1 \$50, \$51-\$100, above \$100 - that would necessitate a move to more affordable housing.
-While the question is subjective and based solely on the respondent's perceived assessment, the results do help inform us on how small a margin of affordability many PLWILA.
+Impact of a Rent Increase

-have in their current struction.
+The next housing stability task factor addresses the degree to which a household could sustain a fluctuation in housing payment or a rent increase.
+The SNA surveys asked respondents to indicate the perceived amount of increase in their monthly rent or mortgage payment. \$1.450, \$51-\$100, above \$100 - that would necessitate a move to more affordable housing.
+While the question is subjective and based solely on the respondent's perceived assessment, the results do help inform us on how small a margin of affordability many PLWIIA have in their current situation.
 This issue was also discussed in the client focus groups, and common themes included concerns about how to handle rising rents, wony about the lack of affordable options and frustration about the lack of housing subsidies or easily found information on how to access that type of assistance.
-As noted below, nearly a quarter of SNA respondents in 2013 indicated they could no longer stay in their current home if the rent wort up by only \$50.
+As noted below, nearly a quarter of SNA respondents in 2013 indicated they could no longer stay in their current home if the rent went up by only \$50.